About Wendy Ramirez

 Wendy began her journey in mounted search and rescue (MSAR) in January 2022 as a member of the Queen Creek Mounted Sheriff's Posse.
 Since joining, she held multiple roles within the organization, including Social Media Administrator, Web Administrator, Vice Commander and Commander.
 She now proudly serves as Commander for Regional Arizona Mounted Search and Rescue.

 With years of progressive horseback riding experience and seven years as a horse owner, Wendy brings both passion and expertise to the field.
 Her current search partner, Bean—a 21-year-old Paint gelding—has accompanied her on multiple missions and thrives on trail work and wilderness terrain.
-She is also training two additional horses, Rango and Bandit, both 18-year-old Appendix geldings, who share her love for the trail and are progressing steadily through SAR training.
+She is also training two additional horses, Rango and Bandit, both Appendix geldings, who share her love for the trail and are progressing steadily through SAR training.

 Wendy holds numerous SAR and medical certifications, including: